retolucamerz/expressive-gnn-robustness/README.md

 This repository contains the code for my bachelor's thesis.

+### Abstract

+In recent years, graph neural networks (GNNs) have gained popularity as a tool for machine learning on graphs.
+Despite their success in many fields, many GNN architectures lack the expressiveness to differentiate between non-isomorphic graphs of certain classes, motivating more expressive architectures.
+Other works have shown basic GNN architectures and defenses vulnerable to adversarial attacks, which generate adversarial examples that are mispredicted by the model.
+We investigate how the expressivity of a GNN architecture influences its robustness to adversarial attacks by designing graph-level test-time attacks targeting the discrete structure of graphs with node and edge features.
+Our experiments indicate that PPGN, the most expressive architecture tested, is more robust on a range of attacks than the other tested architectures, and can even outperform adversarially trained models of other expressive architectures under attacks.

 ### Environment and Tests

 To setup the environment, run the following commands: